-- State Medicaid agencies shall only use the quarterly Medicaid NCCI complete edit files that are posted on the MII website to process their Medicaid claims and not the complete edit quarterly Medicaid NCCI files posted on the CMS website. - States shall not use the Change Report files to update their NCCI edit files.
+- State Medicaid agencies shall only use the quarterly Medicaid NCCI complete edit files that are posted on the MII to process their Medicaid claims and not the publicly available files posted on the CMS website. - States shall not use the Change Report files to update their NCCI edit files.